Land reclamation in the Netherlands

 William II of Holland grants the charter to the Water Board of Rhineland in the 13th century.

 Land reclamation in the Netherlands has a long history.
-As early as in the 14th century, the first reclaimed land had been settled.
+As early as the 14th century, the first reclaimed land had been settled.
 Much of the modern land reclamation has been done as a part of the Zuiderzee Works since 1919.
 Land reclamation in the 20th century added an additional 1,650 km2 to the country's land area.

 It is estimated that about 65% of the country would be under water at high tide if it were not for the existence and the country's use of dikes, dunes and pumps.
 26% of the Netherlands by area, and 21% by population, is located below the mean sea level.

-History and origins of land reclamation in the Netherlands
+History and origins

 The Netherlands has a coastline that is constantly changing with erosion caused by wind and water.
 The Dutch people inhabiting the region had at first built primitive dikes to protect their settlements from the sea.
 In the northern parts of the Netherlands sea levels fell exposing new land at a rate of 5–10 meters per year between 500 BC and 500 AD.
 This natural process was exploited to claim new agricultural lands.
 Discontinuous dikes were built to protect the new farms.

 Smaller strips of land were reclaimed by filling with sand or other types of land materials.
 This was usually done near urban and harbour areas since the 14th century.
 For instance, Amsterdam and Rotterdam were expanding in this manner.

 The development of using windmills for pumping water in the 15th century allowed the draining of significant bodies of water.
 This resulted in the creation of polders.
 The first steam powered water mill was put to use in 1787.